-The effective tax rate for the United States is approximately 81%, 97% and 92% for the years ended December 31, 2014, 2013 and 2012, respectively.
+The effective tax rate for the United States is approximately 220%, 81% and 97% for the years ended December 31, 2015, 2014 and 2013, respectively.
 The effective tax rate in the United States is impacted by the effect of tax shortfalls related to equity-based compensation.
-The effective tax rate for Ghana is approximately 36% for the years ended December 31, 2014, 2013 and 2012.
-Our other foreign jurisdictions have a 0% effective tax rate because they reside in countries with a 0% statutory rate, or we have experienced losses in those countries and have a full valuation allowance reserved against the corresponding net deferred tax assets.
+The effective tax rate for Ghana is approximately 35%, 36% and 36% for the years ended December 31, 2015, 2014 and 2013, respectively.
+Our other foreign jurisdictions have a 0% effective tax rate because they reside in countries with a 0% statutory rate or we have experienced losses in those countries and have a full valuation allowance reserved against the corresponding net deferred tax assets.